meta pixel

 While the bulk of the research studies have been short-term, they definitely have shown the correctness of these principles.
 Having said that, when applied in classroom settings, more recent research on these principles has resulted in mixed yet mostly positive results.

-According to experts, such mixed results might be because of the lack of specificity with respect to the type of multimedia intervention; for example, no detailed information on the specific blends of modalities, formats within modalities, scaffolding of learners, learner attributes, learner age, subject complexity, and type of learning goals addressed, etc.
+According to experts, such mixed results might be because of the lack of specificity with respect to the type of multimedia intervention.
+For example, there was no detailed information on the specific blends of modalities, formats within modalities, scaffolding of learners, learner attributes, learner age, subject complexity, and type of learning goals addressed, etc.

 In the real world, educators have observed mixed, yet positive trends with multimedia design to strengthen learning.
 In general, people who learn using approaches that incorporate multimodal designs outperform those who learn using traditional approaches with a single mode.